 Script 8.
 Brilliant surfaces, a sharp strike, and nearly mint state status make this example an excellent type coin.

 A pleasing problem-free coin with lustrous yellow-gold surfaces.

 Strong detail with attractive antique gold surfaces.

 The 27,021 coins minted is by far the fewest of the Classic Head Quarter Eagle 'type' from the Philadelphia Mint.
 This is a very boldly struck example with bright yellow-gold luster and pleasing surfaces.
 Only 2 have graded finer at NGC and none have graded over MS-62 at PCGS!

 Well worn but problem-free.
 Just 19,800 minted.
 This coin has seen a lot of history and is tied for the lowest graded at PCGS!

 Large Date.
 Solid detail and lustrous surfaces on this popular Charlotte $2 1/2 Liberty.
 Just 23,076 minted.

-Attractive warm yellow-gold nearly mint state surfaces offer a touch of green tint.
-Strike is very sharp and quite nice for a Dahlonega issue.
-A very desirable offering.
+Attractive warm yellow-gold luster with a nice original faint green tint.
+The strike is very sharp and particularly nice for a Dahlonega issue.
+Very desirable and very nearly mint state.

 Small D. Nearly uncirculated with most of the luster still evident.
 Scarce and very desirable with a mintage of just 36,209.